 A few examples of our diverse experience include, but are not limited to, legal counsel and advice regarding:

 Customer information is one of a company’s most valuable assets.
 However, with the loss of just one computer, a company can find itself mired in a morass of data security and privacy regulations, incurring many thousands of dollars in unbudgeted sums, the wrath of its customers, and significant—if not fatal—damage to its reputation and good will.
 Consumer and legislative focus on this high-profile issue necessitates that businesses understand and comply with numerous complex U.S. and international laws governing data security and privacy.
-Few businesses exist that may not be subject to laws such as the Gramm-Leach-Bliley Act, the Fair Credit Reporting Act, the Health Insurance Portability and Accountability Act, the current European Union Directive on Data Protection, and the European Union General Data Protection Regulation that will be in force on May 25, 2018, not to mention the requirements of the more than 100 data protection authorities around the globe.
+Few businesses exist that may not be subject to laws such as the Gramm-Leach-Bliley Act, the Fair Credit Reporting Act, the Health Insurance Portability and Accountability Act, and the European Union General Data Protection Regulation, not to mention the requirements of the more than 100 data protection authorities around the globe.

 Miles & Stockbridge lawyers understand and advise clients regarding the varying legal issues involved in handling information, including data collection, data access and security, data storage, data sharing, and data transfer.
 Clients often find themselves addressing the issue for the first time after a breach has occurred.
 With our assistance, clients are able to formulate a response (both from a public relations and technological perspective), deal with the regulatory requirements, and develop and implement response procedures for the future.